SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## Level 6

-* Extra Attack

-You gain an extra attack and can now attack up to 2 times in your turn.

 * Improved Combat Inspiration

 You regain a bardic inspiration die whenever you strike down an enemy.

+* War Magic

+You can use your bonus action to attack using the weapon in your main hand after casting a spell or cantrip.

 ## Level 14